FreshSupaSulley/Auto-2FA/TUTORIAL.md

 #### 2. Click Duo Mobile
 <img width="296" alt="Click Duo Mobile" src="chrome/images/universal/1.png">
-Duochrome is treated like the app, so click the Duo Mobile app option.
+Auto 2FA is treated like the app, so click the Duo Mobile app option.
 You don't need to download it.

 #### 3. Click I have a tablet, then Next
 <img width="296" alt="Click tablet" src="chrome/images/universal/2.png">
 You don't need to enter your phone number, it doesn't affect the setup.
 Click the I have a tablet button instead.
 If you include your phone number, it'll simply associate the number with the device and have no impact on functionality.

 #### 4. Scan the QR Code
 A QR code will be generated.
-Open Duochrome on the same page as the QR code and it should handle the rest.
+Open Auto 2FA on the same page as the QR code and it should handle the rest.
 If you don't see a QR code, or it's failing to scan it, go to Step 6.

 #### 5. Email code to yourself
 <img width="296" alt="Get an activation link" src="chrome/images/universal/4.png">